Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 I was able to obtain a CT scan which confirmed my diagnosis.
 And, not only was my appendix enlarged and inflamed, there was -- as I suspected from the ultrasound, an appendicolith within the middle of my appendix.

-### Treatment / Surgery
+### Treatment Decision - Antibiotics or Surgery?

 After the diagnosis was confirmed, I decided to have my appendix removed surgically.
 Prior to this ordeal, I always thought that if I had appendicitis, I would choose antibiotics over surgery.
+In [one randomized study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6233612/) published in JAMA in 2018, roughly sixty percent of patients with appendicitis who were treated with antibiotics were cured and did not require surgical appendectomy during a five year follow up period.
+The other forty percent had recurrent appendicitis and did undergo appendectomy.
+In the group who was treated initially with surgery, twenty-four percent suffered complications within the five year follow-up period including (surgical site infections, incisional hernias, abdominal pain, and obstructive symptoms).

+In another randomized trial published in NEJM in 2020, 1552 adults (414 with appendicolith) were randomized either to surgery or antibiotic treatment for appendicitis.
+In the group treated with antibiotics, 41% of those with appendicolith required surgery, and the cases that became complicated by abscess were largely due to patients with appendicolith.

-But once I confirmed that my appendix was obstructed by a stone, I decided that the risk of antibiotics failing and my appendix subsequently rupturing outweighed the risk of surgery.
+I was actually not aware of this data at the time of my diagnosis, but when I saw that my appendix was obstructed by a large stone, I decided that the risk of rupture was significant, and outweighed the risk of surgery.

 Surgery for an intact (un-ruptured) appendicitis is usually quite straight forward and without complication.
 The surgery usually takes an hour or less, and the patient can often leave the hospital on the same day.
 Recovery is generally uneventful.